“Verbose shout out”?

 One of the joys of attending Network event is the people that you run into, and learn what they do.

 We were fortunate enough to meet with Carmen Mincy with Ninestone, It’s fun for us to learn what they do.
-Ninestone is an organization that provides business and IT Consulting services to small businesses, as well as read about some great articles that benefits small businesses with their needs.
+Ninestone is an organization that provides business and IT Consulting services to small businesses, as well as read about some great articles that benefit small businesses with their needs.